 I am not affiliated with any brands or resellers.
 I have bought all my tools for my own money.

 My opinions applies to myself and nobody else.
 They does not matter to anybody else than me, and I do not expect anybody to adapt them.
 But I sure do hope that you might get something from them.
 They are offered with the best of intentions and are based on my experiences, knowledge, research and the “distillation” of what I have learned from others.
 I recommend being open minded, but be critical.
 Ask questions, do not adapt other opinions without tossing them about and observe them from several angles.
 What is true for me does not need to be true for you.

-Do not listen to people such as Paul Sellers or Marc Spagnuolo and think «this person has a lot of knowledge, so his/her opinions must be the only truth».
-Of course that might be the case sometimes, but most often not so.
+Do not listen to people such as Paul Sellers or Marc Spagnuolo and think “this person has a lot of knowledge, so his/her opinions must be the only truth”.
+Of course that might be the case sometimes (and both persons mentioned deserves your sharp attention), but most often not so.
 It is worth listening to experienced people, but decide for yourself what is right for you.
 If you get an advice to go and buy a Festool Domino (You will.
 Many, many times.
 Trust me.), you need to decide for yourself if that advice is a good or bad advice for you.
 Maybe spending that amount of money on a single tool is not the smartest idea for your needs – or it might be the game changer you’ve been looking for.
 The tool seems to be a great one – I have never even touched one, so I would not know.
 But I do know I do not need one to the point that I will buy one.
-So far, I haven’t done a whole lot of production work…

 Y’all still readin’??
 Well, there you have it.
 I hope I can pay it forward through this website.
 “It” being the knowledge I’ve gotten from hundreds if not thousands of people through the years in a broad range of fields.
 I stand on the shoulders of giants!